CodySchrank/MTG-Arena-Tool/TROUBLESHOOTING.md

 This is meant as a guide to help you locate and resolve the most common issues running MTG Arena Tool. **Please** only follow these steps if you encounter one of the issues mentioned.

 ### If the app freezes in loading "Just a second" page:
+This is probably caused by an error reading the user configuration, probably due to an unhandled exception or new data added from MTGA that mtgatool is not handling properly.
+Bear in mind this issue is **not** because of a bad or improper installation, so reinstalling will make no difference.
+Altrough, you can roll back to a previous version safely if an update caused it.

 Locate your log and config files;
 - Close MTG Arena and MTG Arena Tool.